mongodb/mongo-rust-driver/README.md

 The authentication tests will only be included in the test run if certain requirements are met:
 - The deployment must have `--auth` enabled
 - Credentials must be specified in `MONGODB_URI`
-- The credentials specified in `MONGODB_URI` must be valid and have root privledges on the deployment
+- The credentials specified in `MONGODB_URI` must be valid and have root privileges on the deployment
 ```bash
 export MONGODB_URI="mongodb://user:pass@localhost:27017"
 cargo test --verbose # auth tests included